Agent Operator

 Callbacks

 Section titled “Callbacks”The Agent operator provides several callbacks that allow you to react to different stages of its operation.
-Define corresponding functions in the DAT specified by the Callbackdat
+Define corresponding functions in the DAT specified by the Callbackdat parameter.

 # Callback methods